Roadside Stands and Farmer’s Markets

-As a farmer, it’s rewarding to sell directly to the customers and see the appreciation for the produce you grew.
+It’s rewarding to sell directly to customers and see the appreciation for the produce you grew.
 Startup costs are low, and you are paid in cash immediately.
 Even with all these positives, there are risks you should consider.

 When setting up a roadside stand on your property, make sure that the stand can be easily accessed.
 The walkway should be flat and easy to walk.
 Having an area for cars to easily pull in and out is ideal.